-Taliban launch multi-pronged assault on northern Afghan city
+Taliban seize province near capital, attack northern city

 Earlier this year, President Joe Biden announced a timeline for the withdrawal of all U.S. troops by the end of August, pledging to end America’s longest war.
 His predecessor, President Donald Trump, had reached an agreement with the Taliban to pave the way for a U.S. pullout.

 Biden’s announcement set the latest offensive in motion.
 The Taliban, who have long controlled large parts of the Afghan countryside, moved quickly to seize provincial capitals, border crossings and other key infrastructure.
-They are now within 80 kilometers (50 miles) of Kabul.

 Tens of thousands of Afghans have fled their homes, with many fearing a return to the Taliban's oppressive rule.
 The group had previously governed Afghanistan under a harsh version of Islamic law in which women were largely confined to the home.